 On the 24th of April 1947, Mr Josef David, President of the Czechoslovak National Assembly, began a fortnight’s tour of Great Britain.
-On May the 1st, Staffordshire’s Evening Sentinel reported on the tour and how Mr David visited Stoke-on-Trent on Wednesday, April the 30th along with a party of his Czechoslovak Parliamentary colleagues.
-He dropped in at Shelley Potteries, Fenton, before moving on to other venues, including a special reception at the civic chambers in Stoke.
+On May 1st, Staffordshire’s Evening Sentinel reported on the tour and how Mr David visited Stoke-on-Trent on Wednesday, April 30th, along with a party of his Czechoslovak Parliamentary colleagues.
+He dropped in at Shelley Potteries in Fenton, renowned for its art deco designs, before moving on to other venues, including a special reception at the civic chambers in Stoke upon Trent.

-Referring to the visits which his party paid to the Shelley Potteries at Fenton, Mr David said they had been impressed by its most modern installations and the hygienic conditions:
+Referring to the visits that his party paid to Shelley’s, Mr David said they had been impressed by its most modern installations and its hygienic conditions:

 Speaking through his interpreter, Mr Fišera, he went on to say,

 “We have visited Stoke-on-Trent with great pleasure because this is the place where the fund “Lidice Shall Live” started in 1942 when President Beneš came here.
 First of all, we have come to thank all the inhabitants of your city and county for the help and friendship shown to us then… Here I am reminded of my native Ostrava, which is very similar, being the centre of big industrial plants and coal mines.”